Watch those empty calories!

-Another factor to consider when choosing a healthy diet, is that highly processed meats, snack foods and desserts, the lack of nutrition is made even worse by the high sugar, salt and chemical additive content of these "foods."
+Another factor to consider when choosing a healthy diet, is that in highly processed meats, snack foods and desserts, the lack of nutrition is made even worse by the high sugar, salt and chemical additive content of these "foods."

 Here is a list of empty calories, foods that you should consider limiting or eliminating from your diet.